rckpz/W2M-TT/README.md

 Remember that all requests should be sent to the base URL of your application.

+## API Documentation

+This project uses Swagger to generate API documentation.
+Swagger provides a user-friendly, interactive interface for users to try out the API's endpoints without having to create a client.

+Once the application is running, you can access the Swagger UI by navigating to `http://localhost:8080/swagger-ui.html` in your web browser.

+Here, you'll find a list of all the controllers, models, and their related endpoints.
+You can expand each endpoint to view additional details such as the expected input format, required parameters, and the response format.
+You can also try out each endpoint directly from the Swagger UI.

+For more detailed information about an endpoint, click on it.
+This will open a panel with more information, including a description of what the endpoint does, its parameters, and the response messages it may return.
+You can also send a request to the endpoint from this panel.

+Remember to replace `localhost:8080` with the root URL of your deployed application if you're not running the application locally.
 ## License

 This project is licensed under the MIT License.